RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 # Step 2: A talking chatbot { .activity }

-Now that you have a chatbot with a personality, let's program it to talk to us.
+Now that you have a chatbot with a personality, let's program it to talk to you.

 ## Activity Checklist { .check }